 - Days on market from the time a home is listed to when it goes under contract is 33.

 - Months of inventory is 1.61, where anything less than a six month supply indicates a shortage of homes for sale.

 - Of the 48 neighborhoods in Springfield, Lake Springfield is the most expensive with a median home listing price of $269,900.

 - Most affordable neighborhood in Springfield to buy a home is Tom Watkins where the median listing price is $69,200.

 Attractive Renters’ Market

-Springfield was one of the top 10 cities with the country’s biggest monthly rent increases last year, according to a recent report from the Springfield News-Leader.
-The city is also ranked 8th for the least expensive rents in the U.S., indicating the potential for future annual rent increases.
+Historically, Springfield has been ranked as one of the top 10 cities with the country’s biggest monthly rent increases, according to the Springfield News-Leader.
+The city was also ranked 8th for the least expensive rents in the U.S., indicating the potential for future annual rent increases.